exness/mock-xhr-request/README.md

 ```

 ### MockXHR.getSetMocks
 To get a list of all set mocks, call this function.
-You will return the JSON object, that will be nicely rendered by browser in console.
+You will receive the JSON object, which will be nicely rendered by the browser in the console.

 ```typescript
 // Usage